 Type of Professional Cyclists (Decide which type you want to be?)

-Because cycling is also a game/sport where different types of races or cycling tournaments are held for different types of cyclists.
+Cycling is also a game/sport where different types of races or cycling tournaments are held for different types of cyclists.

 1. The Climbers (Specialists for riding MTBs)

-As the name suggests, a climber is a cyclist who rides mountain bikes in mountainous terrain, his weight is quite low as compared to other riders but not the energy and power.
+As the name suggests, a climber is a cyclist who rides mountain bikes in mountainous terrain, his weight is quite low compared to other riders but not the energy and power.
 Climbers have an amazing ability to climb to the highest points in the world by cycling at incredible speeds and inhaling thin air while climbing at high altitudes.

 2. The Sprinters (Fast Cyclists)